Powerful Snowstorm Paralyzes Parts Of US Northeast - I24NEWS

-New York, New Jersey, Massachusetts and other states to declared a states of emergency
+New York, New Jersey, Massachusetts and other states declare states of emergency

 The northeastern United States was lashed by a fierce winter storm on Saturday, dropping heavy snow, causing flooding and widespread power outages.